Police seek motive in shooting at Colorado birthday party

-COLORADO SPRINGS, Colo.
-(AP) - Colorado authorities on Monday were investigating why a gunman opened fire at a weekend birthday party, killing his girlfriend and five other adults inside a house trailer before killing himself.
+DENVER (AP) - Colorado authorities on Monday were investigating why a gunman opened fire at a weekend birthday party, killing his girlfriend and five other adults inside a home before killing himself.

 The shooting happened just after midnight Sunday in Colorado Springs, police said.

-Officers arrived at a home trailer to find the six people dead and a man with serious injuries who died later at a hospital, the Colorado Springs Gazette reported.
+Officers arrived at the trailer home to find the six people dead and a man with serious injuries who died later at a hospital.

-The suspected shooter was the boyfriend of a female victim at the party attended by friends, family and children.
-He walked inside and opened fire before shooting himself, police said.
+The shooter was the boyfriend of a female victim at a birthday party attended by friends, family and children.
+He drove to the home, walked inside and opened fire before killing himself, police said.

-The birthday party was for one of the people killed, police said.
+A recording of a Colorado Springs fire dispatch call shows engine companies arriving at the scene and requesting additional backup, including ambulances, as the number of possible victims becomes clearer.
+The first to arrive near the scene are told to hold back because of possible gunfire, then are given an initial all clear an agonizing 8-plus minutes after the first engine was dispatched.
+Sirens can be heard in the background.

+“Engine 11, sounds like more shots are still being fired — keep your distance,” the dispatcher says at one point.
+Twenty seconds later the engine crew responds: “Looking like we have multiple victims,” and asks for more ambulances.
+The dispatcher requests another engine to “2828 Preakness Way, possible multiple gunshot victims.”

 Neighbor Yenifer Reyes told The Denver Post she woke to the sound of many gunshots.